We saw in earlier articles how different terms applied to the group of lands ruled by the Habsburgs. But what about the

 His business cards must have been A4 format.

 But you needn’t worry about all those different titles.
 There are only two you really need to understand when visiting Vienna: Emperor/Empress and Archduke/Archduchess.

 (German: Kaiser / Kaiserin)

-Nearly all the famous Habsburgs you’ll come across were Emperors or Empresses, either in their own right or as the wife/husband of the ruler.
+Nearly all the famous Habsburgs you’ll come across were Emperors or Empresses, either in their own right or as the spouse of the ruler.

 They weren’t all Emperors of the same thing, of course.
 Earlier Habsburg emperors (pre-1806) got that title as formal head of the Holy Roman Empire.
 After 1804, they got it as head of the Austrian Empire.

 Franz (1768-1835) was the lucky Habsburg who got to be a double emperor between 1804 (the official founding of the Austrian Empire) and 1806 (the dissolution of the Holy Roman Empire).

-The numbers attached to the name depend on how many previous holders of the title shared that name.
-Which is why it often gets confusing, since the number depends on which title you’re currently talking about.
+The numbers attached to the name obviously depend on how many previous holders of the title shared that same name.
+This sometimes gets confusing, since the number depends on which title you’re currently talking about.

 In general, though, the Roman numerals following the names of Habsburg rulers refer to their status as Emperor.